-- have an undergraduate degree from a regionally accredited institution - have a minimum of three years of professional leadership/management experience - have time to devote to your coursework; in an accelerated program, time spent outside of class is considerable
+- have an undergraduate degree from a regionally accredited institution. - have an undergraduate GPA of 3.0 or higher (waivers can be granted based on professional work experience and other factors). - have time to devote to your coursework; in an accelerated program, time spent outside of class is considerable.